jo/webcryptobox-js/README.md

 ```

 #### `deriveBits`
-Given a key pair, this function derives a 16 bit long password in an ArrayBuffer.
+Given a key pair, this function derives 16 bytes in an ArrayBuffer.

 ```js
 const { privateKey, publicKey } = await wcb.generateKeyPair()